What do Celebrants Charge?

 People wonder why it's so expensive, usually because they assume all that's involved is that I arrive, chat with people, speak for a bit, have a laugh, shed a tear, shake hands and leave.
 They think that’s all I do (It’s not!)
-They also compare my price with others that may be a few hundred dollars cheaper.
+They also compare my price to others that may be a few hundred dollars cheaper.

 People wonder how it's so cheap, usually because they've been to other weddings where the ceremony almost ruined the whole day!
 They appreciate how personal my ceremonies feel and the creativity each requires.
 They appreciate the difference between an average wedding experience and what I'm able to offer.
 They often tell me 'You should charge more!'
 They also compare my price to others that may be a few hundred dollars more.